 - There are no gas stations between Lincoln and Conway.
 Fill up at whichever side you begin the road trip.

-- Cell service is non existent on The Kanc so download any maps you need and make any reservations for dinner or hotels before starting.
+- Cell service is non existent on The Kancamagus Highway so download any maps you need and make any reservations for dinner or hotels before starting.

-- Even if it rains during Fall foliage season, colors are still gorgeous and it can create unique photography opportunities.
+- Even if it rains during the Kancamagus Highway fall foliage season the colors are still stunning and remember the rain can create unique photography opportunities.

-Most visitors to the Kancamagus Highway choose to spend a night in either Lincoln or Conway, before and / or after the drive, depending on how much time you want to spend in the area.
+Most visitors to the Kancamagus Highway choose to spend a night in either Lincoln or Conway, before or after the drive.
+There are no hotels directly on the Kancamagus Highway.

-Personally, we spent a night in Loon Mountain, woke up early and got on the road so we could beat the crowds and grab a late lunch in Conway.
+The first time we drove the Kancamagus Highway we spent a night in Loon Mountain, woke up early and got on the road so we could beat the crowds.

 Lincoln / Loon Mountain Hotels